daattali/shinyjs/README.md

-You can [check out a demo Shiny app](http://daattali.com/shiny/shinyjs-demo/) that lets you play around with some of the functionality that `shinyjs` makes available, or [have a look at a very basic Shiny app](http://daattali.com/shiny/shinyjs-basic/) that uses `shinyjs` to enhance the user experience with very minimal and simple R code.
+You can [check out a demo Shiny app](http://daattali.com/shiny/shinyjs-demo/) that lets you play around with some of the functionality that `shinyjs` makes available.

 `shinyjs` also includes a `colourInput` which is an input control that allows users to select colours.
 You can see a live demo